Quinnipiac University

 Advisers: Professor Priscilla Fonseca, Jon West

-Client: Quinnipiac School of Computing and Engineering
+Client: Quinnipiac School of Computing & Engineering

 Computer Sciences (BA) Projects

 Students graduating with a BA in Computer Science do significant work with other disciplines on campus.
-Their senior capstone experience explores the relationship between Computer Science and another focused discipline that culminates with a formal thesis paper.
+Their senior capstone experience explores the relationship between computer science and another focused discipline that culminates with a formal thesis paper.

 In this paper, I examine the link between human and technical errors as the root causes of cyber threats in an increasingly digitized society.
-The paper separates the two vulnerabilities, researches the severity of damages and addresses the costs of cyberattacks.
+The paper separates these two vulnerabilities, researches the severity of damages and addresses the costs of cyberattacks.
 The thesis aims to provide insights for developing cybersecurity strategies to combat the threat landscape effectively.

 Student Lead: James Phillips